ciscoheat/HaxeContracts/README.md

 ## Usage

-You use contracts while designing your classes, so let's design a `Rational` class that will show how to use the library.
+You use contracts while designing your classes, so let's design a `Rational` class as a tutorial how to use the library.

 A rational number is quite simple: It is expressed by a quotient: numerator/denominator.
 The denominator cannot be zero.
 Lets model a class based on that, and we add the two imports we will use for HaxeContracts:
 ```actionscript